 V. Literal interpretation should take precedence by default whenever it makes sense.
 Non-literal interpretations must be obvious and self-explanitory in that context.

 VI.
-The Apostles' explanations must always be followed to unlock and explain the mysteries concealed in the Old Testament.
+Jesus' and His Apostles' inspired explanations must always be followed to unlock and explain the mysteries concealed in the Old Testament.

 VII.
 Interpretation must be progressive; newer revelation compliments and explains older revelation, but never contradicts it.

 VIII.
-Since God created our brain to process logic, and language to convey ideas logically, we must interpret His Word logically.
+Since God created our brains to process logically, and He communicated using language to convey ideas logically, we must interpret His Word logically.

 IX.
 True doctrines are always consistent with God's revealed character and with all other true doctrines.